 - Form to request inclusion into essential business category

 - Form to report violations of the Stay at Home, Stay Healthy order

 - Arlington Mayoral Directive to Essential Businesses

-Gov. Jay Inslee has issued a Stay at Home, Stay Healthy order in Washington state which will be effective for a minimum of two weeks.
+Gov. Jay Inslee has issued a Stay at Home, Stay Healthy order in Washington state..
 The order requires every Washingtonian to stay at home, except for people:

 - Pursuing an essential activity, like shopping for groceries or going to a medical appointment.

 - Getting takeout food.
 (Food deliveries also are permitted).

 - Going to work at an essential business.

 - Going outside for walks and exercise, as long as social distancing of 6 feet is maintained.